anandkdubey/LTFS-Datascience-Finhack-Online-Hackathon/README.md

 sample_submission.csv sample_submission.csv contains the submission format for the predictions against the test set.
 A single csv needs to be submitted as a solution

 Evaluation Metric Submissions are evaluated on area under the ROC curve between the predicted probability and the observed target.

+The sample submission contains the format in which the file is to be submitted.
+The loan default attribute in the train data set is the target variable which is to be predicted using machine learning techniques.